Hot-hitting Bogaerts homers as Red Sox edge Rays

 Updated:

-ST. PETERSBURG, Fla. — Xander Bogaerts is off to a blistering start for the Boston Red Sox.
+ST. PETERSBURG, Florida — Xander Bogaerts is off to a blistering start for the Boston Red Sox.

 The hot-hitting shortstop homered in his second three-hit game of the season, keying a 3-2 victory over the Tampa Bay Rays on Saturday night.